Christoph33one/post-planner-api/README.md

 ---
 # Comments
 With the Comments model, authenticated users can conveniently leave feedback on fellow users' travel plans.
 This model leverages a one-to-many relationship, connecting comments to the relevant travel plan through a foreign key.
-It also provides users with a content field to enter their comments, as well as created-at and updated-at timestamps.
+It also provides users with a content field to enter their comments, an image field for a user to add an image to a comment, as well as created-at and updated-at timestamps.
 To ensure online safety, I have included an "approved" boolean field, allowing the site administrator to review and approve comments that adhere to the site's guidelines.

 ---

-# Search & filter
+# Search filter
 In order to enhance the user experience and assist with location-based travel planning, I have incorporated a search bar feature.
 Users are able to easily search for a desired destination and access any relevant travel plans that have been created for that location.

 ---